6.9 min read

 These wallets however are not the most secure - in the same way money in your wallet is less secure than a bank - so it's only recommend to keep enough in mobile wallets for daily/weekly use.

-Desktop wallets are a great candidate for storing cryptocurrency, and for using cryptocurrency on the ever increasing amount of websites which accept cryptocurrency as a payment option
+Desktop wallets are a great candidate for storing cryptocurrency, and for using cryptocurrency on the ever-increasing amount of websites that accept cryptocurrency as a payment option

-Wallets which are extensions within a web browser.
-These essentially turn your whole browser into a wallet, and allow for a whole bunch of exciting new use-cases.
+Wallets that are accessed via extensions within a web browser.
+These turn your web-browser into a wallet and allow for many exciting new use-cases.
 This type of wallet is relatively new, but I am very excited for what will be coming in this space.

-Wallets accessible through websites and webapps.
+Web wallets are wallets that are accessible through websites and webapps.
 They usually secure your private keys behind a password and 2-factor authentication.
 These can be simple to use, but are generally not recommended for storing assets for long periods of time.

 If the company managing the keys disappears, you may be left with no way of accessing your assets.